 “It makes sense, that having a strong sense of purpose — having a reason to get up in the morning, knowing that people are depending upon you, feeling that you are making important contributions and possibly even making a difference in this world — could contribute to healthy aging,” says Dr. Scott Kaiser, a board-certified family physician and geriatrician at Providence Saint John’s Health Center in Santa Monica, California.

 Something that may seem small to you could be a big deal to a senior with a great deal of time on their hands.
 In my family, for example, my grandmother was responsible for taking my cousin and me to camp each day.
 My parents framed it as a favor (“It would be helpful if you could…”) rather than dismissing it (“Here is a way to keep yourself busy”) to highlight the importance of the task.
 It was less than a 10-minute drive, but it made a world of difference in her mood.

 Loved ones with decreased independence can get this same feeling of contributing by helping with pets or plants.

-Volunteering is a win-win, Kaiser says, as it provides aging and elderly loved ones with the chance to gain a greater sense of purpose while also doing good for others.
+If you’re a family caregiver, volunteering with your older loved one is a win-win, Kaiser says, as it provides seniors with the chance to gain a greater sense of purpose while also doing good for others.